-Listed in: Sports · Film and Video - History and Criticism · British Literature · Theater - History and Criticism · Creative Nonfiction · Shakespeare · Media and Film Studies · Literary Studies
+Listed in: Shakespeare · Film and Video - History and Criticism · British Literature · Theater - History and Criticism · Creative Nonfiction · Baseball · Media and Film Studies · Literary Studies

 Rated ‘Outstanding’ in the 2004 edition of University Press Books Selected for Public and Secondary School Libraries

 Samuel Crowl's Shakespeare at the Cineplex: The Kenneth Branagh Era is the first thorough exploration of the fifteen major Shakespeare films released since the surprising success of Kenneth Branagh's Henry V (1989).
 Crowl presents the rich variety of these films in the “long decade: between the fall of the Berlin Wall and the terrorist attacks on September 11, 2001.”

 In this lively study of both modern film and stage productions of Shakespeare, Samuel Crowl provides fascinating insights into the ways in which these productions have been influenced by one another as well as by contemporary developments in critical approaches to Shakespeare's plays.

 “Shakespeare Observed appears at exactly the right moment in history to describe the remarkable innovations in Shakespearean performance during the last decades of the twentieth century; it belongs in the library of anyone interested in the progression of the Shakespearean text from page to stage to screen.”